hayamizu-lab/treefit-r/README.md

 This is an implementation of [**Treefit**](https://hayamizu-lab.github.io/treefit/) in R.

 **Treefit** is a novel data analysis toolkit that helps you perform two types of analysis: 1) checking the goodness-of-fit of tree models to your single-cell gene expression data; and 2) deciding which tree best fits your data.
-Treefit for R can be used in conjunction with other popular software packages, such as Monocle, Seurat, and Dynverse.
+Treefit for R can be used in conjunction with other popular software packages, such as Monocle, Seurat, and dynverse.

 ## Install